SESYNC-ci/interactive-rmarkdown-lesson/README.md

 * If the first page of the `ioslides_presentation` is blank, click or press the left arrow key to advance to the title slide.
-* rmarkdown documents rendered to HTML files can also have interactive elements that do not require R code to run, such as leaflet maps.
-This does not require shiny runtime.
+* rmarkdown documents rendered to HTML files can also have interactive elements that do not require R code to run (and therefore shiny runtime), such as leaflet maps or other [html widgets](http://gallery.htmlwidgets.org/).
 * Shiny output objects are stored in a list.
 This lesson uses double bracket list notation (eg. `output[['my_plot']]`), which is equivalent to `output$myplot`.